Skip to main content

 Table of Contents

-This assignment is optional and it should be done if there’s some time left before the break.
+This assignment is optional.
+You can do it if you still have time before the break.

 Add another route to the HTTP server from the previous assignments: